 RIKLAN regularly collects statistical information to monitor, maintain and achieve ongoing continuous quality improvement in the delivery of vocational education and training.

-We value and welcome constructive feedback from our participants, employers and staff concerning educational and service improvements or changes that would improve our existing training and client services provided by RIKLAN.
+We value and welcome constructive feedback from our students, employers and employees concerning educational and service improvements or changes that would improve the existing training and client services provided by RIKLAN.

-All RIKLAN courses are interactive courses and you are encouraged to provide your feedback throughout the course you are attending.
+All RIKLAN training programs are interactive and all students are encouraged to provide your feedback throughout the training program being attended.

-Detailed information relating to all RIKLAN courses is available on our website at www.riklan.com.au.
+Detailed information relating to all RIKLAN training programs is available on our website at www.riklan.com.au.